keelancook/mediumish/_posts/2017-04-05-are-we-planting-churches-or-worship-services.md

 ---
 layout: post
-title: "Are we planting churches or worship services?"
+title: "Are we Planting Churches or Worship Services?"
 date: "2017-04-05"
 categories:
   - "church planting"